A Winning Strategy: Shifting to Cloud-Based Technology

 “The shift has been happening gradually for the past ten years,” said Trimble Transportation VP of Technology and Cloud Services Keith Weitz, also noting an acceleration over the past months.

 “We’ve seen more companies shift from making large capital expenditures for their transportation management systems (TMS) to cloud-based solutions.
-Hosted software provides for a predictable cost so they can spend money on their operations without incurring ongoing or unpredictable expenses for managing and maintaining their IT infrastructure,” he said.
+In tandem with Microsoft Azure, our SaaS software provides a more predictable cost so our customers can spend money on their operations without incurring ongoing or unpredictable expenses for managing and maintaining their IT infrastructure,” he said.

 The Winds of Change

-The advantages of a hosted TMS have been front and center over the past year as transportation companies have worked to enable connectivity for remote workers during the COVID-19 pandemic.
+The advantages of a TMS SaaS have been front and center over the past two years as transportation companies have worked to enable connectivity for remote workers during the COVID-19 pandemic.

-In many cases, cloud-based software has become a necessary capability for accessing tools and data.
+In many cases, TMS SaaS has become a necessary capability for accessing tools and data.
 Going forward, the benefits of being able to connect from anywhere at any time is certain to remain important for supply chain stakeholders.

 Never Put Off Until Tomorrow

-The right time to decide to shift to the cloud is not when a tipping point forces you to consider that option.
+The right time to decide to shift to SaaS is not when a tipping point forces you to consider that option.
 With foresight, you will be able to recognize inefficiencies between your operation’s current functionality, in-house expertise, resources and your future needs.

 In short, one of the burning questions to float among your leadership is: Can our business afford to continue operating in the same manner?

-Another way to effectively decide when to move to the cloud involves putting your operation to a SWOT analysis to determine its dependence on technology and susceptibility to harm in its current form.
+Another way to effectively decide when to move to a TMS SaaS involves putting your operation to a SWOT analysis to determine its dependence on technology and susceptibility to harm in its current form.
 Those can include factors such as:

 Natural disasters/destruction of or no access to IT infrastructure